aldihsuhandi/skripsi-2023/documentation/backend/api specification/review/query review.md

       "itemId": "itemId",
       "review": 4,
       "interestLevel": "INTERMEDIATE",
-      "desc": "this item is good for intermediate person", "needReview": false
+      "description": "this item is good for intermediate person", "needReview": false
     }
   ],